LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 ## What are Arrays?

 - Review of variables:  We can think of a *variable* as a storage place in memory.
-It has a name and can hold <u>only one value</u> and that value has a data type.
+It has a name and can hold <u>only one value</u> and that value has a *data type*.
 - An *array* is like a variable (it's also one of the things we call an *object*), but it can hold <u>more than one value</u>.
 - An analogy for an array is a set of post office boxes.
 Each one has an address and something can be stored in it.
    <img src="Images/PersonOpeningPOBox.jpeg" alt="PersonOpeningPOBox" style="zoom:75%;" />

 - An array has an *index*, it's like an address that lets us access a particular *element* (storage spot) in the array.
    - Question: do you remember doing a loop exercise that involved checking sequential characters in a string?
    - A string is very similar to an array.
-It's sort of a special array that contains characters (letters, numbers, symbols).
+It's a special kind of array that contains characters (letters, numbers and symbols).

 - One way to think of an array is as a table with two columns where each row is an element of the array.